Pappalardo Fellowships Competition

 - MIT Affiliate Health Plan insurance coverage for Fellows and their dependents.

-Each nominee will be emailed a code to access the 2022-2025 Pappalardo Fellowships private web locker on academicjobsonline.org (AJO).
-This is where all required applicant materials (including the three referee letters) must be submitted for Committee faculty to review.
+Our private locker on the AJO site is where all required applicant materials (including the three referee letters) must be submitted for Committee faculty to review.

 Faculty nominators, please note:

-- To participate in the Pappalardo Fellowships competition, a candidate must be nominated by a faculty member or senior researcher in physics, astronomy or related fields.
+- Candidates must be nominated by a faculty member or senior researcher in physics, astronomy or related fields.
 Candidates cannot self-nominate.

-As nominations are received, each nominee will be emailed instructions and the private code allowing access to the 2022-2025 Pappalardo Fellowships competition’s private web locker on academicjobsonline.org.
-This is where all required applicant materials (including the three referee letters) will need to be submitted for review by the Committee faculty.
+As nominations are received from faculty supervisors/mentors, each nominee will be emailed instructions by the MIT Pappalardo Fellowships office, along with the private code allowing access to the 2023-2026 MIT Pappalardo Fellowships private portal on academicjobsonline.org (AJO).
+This is where all required applicant materials (including the three referee letters) must be submitted for review by the Committee faculty.

-ALL required application materials must be posted by candidates and their referees to academicjobsonline.org by Midnight (EST) on FRIDAY, OCTOBER 8, 2021.
+ALL required application materials must be posted by candidates and their faculty referees to academicjobsonline.org by Midnight (EST) on FRIDAY, OCTOBER 7, 2022.
 [Midnight = Friday/Saturday]

-Applicants themselves are responsible for ensuring that all of the following items are submitted to academicjobsonline.org:
+Applicants themselves are responsible for ensuring that all of the following items are submitted to the 2023-2026 Pappalardo Fellowships portal on academicjobsonline.org by the deadline:

 - Name, title, institute affiliation, address, cell phone number, area of physics.